Special Report: 'Superbug' scourge spreads as U.S. fails to track rising human toll

 RICHMOND, Va.
-Josiah Cooper-Pope, born 15 weeks premature, did fine in the neonatal intensive care unit for the first 10 days of his life.
+(Reuters) - Josiah Cooper-Pope, born 15 weeks premature, did fine in the neonatal intensive care unit for the first 10 days of his life.

 Then, suddenly, his tiny body started to swell.
 Overnight, he grew so distended that his skin split.